SwissDataScienceCenter/renkulab-docker/README.md

 to your own pre-existing images, see the **Adding renku to your own images** section below.

+## Container initialization

+Sometimes certain actions need to be performed on container start-up to prepare the environment.
+Some of these are carried out already in the `entrypoint.sh` script in the base image, but if you extend the image you may want to add your own.
+This can be done by adding a `post-init.sh` script to the root directory of the container.
+It must be executable by a non-privileged user because it will run with the user restrictions of the container.

+Projects using the base images may additionally place a `post-init.sh` script in the root directory of the _project_.
+This script will also run upon initialization of the container, but _after_ the `/entrypoint.sh` and `/post-init.sh` scripts.

 ## Naming Conventions

 You can find these base images on